 - Send your seat deposit to the school that accepted you.
-After all, that school is a sure thing–and the waitlist school is not.
-Sending your deposit in will hold your seat for you, but it will not bind you to the school (provided you didn’t apply via any binding Early Decision program).
-You need to have a place to land in the fall, so send in your deposit and make sure a seat is waiting for you no matter what.
+After all, that school is a sure thing!
+The waitlist school is not.
+Sending your deposit holds your seat for you, but it does not bind you to the school unless you applied via an Early Decision program.
+You need to have a place to land, so make sure a seat is waiting for you no matter what.

-- Let the waitlist school know that you’re definitely interested in staying on that waiting list.
+- Let the waitlist school know that you definitely want to stay on that waiting list.
 Here’s what you need to do.

-- You will lose your deposit at the first school (the school you’re leaving to attend the waistlist school instead).
+- You will lose your deposit at the first school.

-- Make sure you let the first school know that you will not be attending.
-This lets them give your seat to someone else (it’s a nice way to pay it forward, too).
+- You must let the first school know that you will not be attending.
+This allows them to give your seat to someone else.
+It’s a nice way to pay it forward, too.

-- If you do this multiple times (for example, you get accepted at School A, then get off the waitlist at School B and decide to go there instead, then get off the waitlist at School C and decide to go there instead) it’s okay.
-Just make sure you understand that you’ll lose your deposit every time you make a switch, you’ll have to issue a new deposit to the new school, and that you should definitely make sure to tell each school that you’re leaving so that they know a seat has opened up.
+- If you do this multiple times, it’s okay.
+For example, School A accepts you, you get off the waitlist at School B and decide to go there, then get off the waitlist at School C and decide to go there instead.
+Just make sure you understand you’re losing your deposit every time you make a switch.
+Each new school you decide to accept a seat at, you have to issue a new deposit.
+Don’t forget the point above!
+Inform each school that you’re leaving so that they can open up a seat for another student.

 Some will ask: Is this ethical?
 Can I really do this?
-Think of it this way: Most law schools hedge their bets like this every year.
-They accept more students than they have space to accommodate because they know a lot of them will end up not accepting their offer.
-You’re doing the same thing–hedging your bets–except you’re doing it with multiple schools.
+Think of it this way.
+Most law schools hedge their bets like this every year.
+They accept more students than they have space to accommodate because they know many will end up not accepting their offer.
+You’re doing the same thing–hedging your bets.
+Except, you’re doing it with multiple schools.
 Schools know students do this.
-The only time it could backfire on you is if you were admitted via a binding program–then you can’t back out and decide to go elsewhere.
+The only time it could backfire on you is if you’re admitted via a binding program.
+In that case, you can’t back out and decide to go elsewhere.
 You also cannot accept seats at multiple schools at once.

-It’s a nice spot to be in–more than one school wants you.
-Enjoy your popularity, pick your school, and get ready for law school in the fall!
+It’s a nice spot to be in!
+More than one school wants you.
+Enjoy your popularity, pick your school, and get ready for law school!